Shimrockx/First-To/README.md

 ### Note: This Project will surely be updated

-A simple mobile app to simulate a random choice.
+A simple mobile app to simulate a random choice multiple times.

 Randomly picks an item from pre-defined lists which you can setup on your device.